google/certificate-transparency-go/trillian/docs/ManualDeployment.md

 monitoring can be registered as an etcd service using the `--etcd_http_service` option to indicate the relevant service name.

-For Prometheus-based monitoring, the `etcdiscover` utility (`github.com/google/trillian/monitoring/prometheus/etcdiscover`) monitors a collection of etcd services and continually updates a YAML configuration file, so that the set of monitored targets is dynamically updated.

 **Cross-check**: The current registered endpoints for a service can be queried with the `etcdctl` tool:
 ```bash